Anasuya Shankar: Life

-Anasuya Shankar was born on 1 September 1928 in the Chamarajapuram suburb of Mysore, in the erstwhile Kingdom of Mysore of British India (in present-day Mysore Karnataka), to B. M. Krishnaswamy and Thangamma.
+Anasuya Shankar was born on 1 September 1928 in the Mandya in the erstwhile Kingdom of Mysore of British India (in present-day Mandya district Karnataka), to B. M. Krishnaswamy and Thangamma.
 She was also called Bhagirathi.
 She had a younger sister Aryamba Pattabhi, who went on to become a writer as well.
 Other writers in her family were uncle B. M. Srikantaiah and cousin Vani.

 She graduated with a gold medal in her Bachelor of Arts degree from Maharani's Arts College in Mysore.
 In 1947, she was awarded the Siddegowda gold medal for excellence on political science.
 She married S. N. Shankar (1925–2012) in 1951, an English professor at Sarada Vilas College, Mysore.

 Anasuya adopted the pen name Triveni out of respect for Mahatma Gandhi, whose ashes following his death, were immersed in the confluence of the three Indian rivers of Ganges, Yamuna and the invisible Sarasvati, known as the Triveni Sangam.
 Anasuya died of pulmonary embolism on 29 July 1963, ten days after giving birth to Meera, from her third pregnancy after two miscarriages, at the Mission Hospital in Mysore.